Fix heading order for better accessibility

 - HTML Lang - Both affect how screen readers interpret structure

 Heading structure issues often creep in through reusable components, templates, or CMS content.
 A card component using <h3> might be correct on one page but break hierarchy on another.
-Unlighthouse scans every page and flags heading order violations across your entire site, so you can fix them at the source.
+Unlighthouse scans every page and flags heading order violations across your entire site.